 MARCH

-One of the main events is on 16th March, when at 05.20 the carving of the patron saint goes to the doors of the church.
+One of the main events is on 16th March, when the carving of the patron saint goes to the doors of the church.

 15th - 19th - The Fallas Fiesta